 Pair Your Google Home Mini

 - Turn on your Bluetooth speaker and make sure it’s in pairing mode.
-This is typically done by pressing the pairing button on your speaker, but otherwise you should be able to find the directions on the manufacturer’s website or in the user guide.
+This is often done by pressing the pairing button on your speaker, but otherwise, you should be able to find the directions on the manufacturer’s website or in the user guide.